geosolutions-it/geonode-workshop/README.md

 docker compose up -d
 ```

+:tea: Take a cup of tea, and relax.
+The build and startup will take some time.

+:clock1: In few mintes you should have you local GeoNode visible at [http://localhost](http://localhost)

 You can adapt the .env file if you want to change the default secrets and configuration.